u0953009/11/README.md

    - Training configuration
      - Train - the number of images to train the model
      - Valid - the number of images to validate the model
+     - test  - the number of images to test the model
      - input shape - the input shape of the model
    - Models
       - Model 1
         Train: 700 (photo),  Valid: 500 (photo),  test: 143 (photo), input shape: (150,150,3)
 	 <img src="https://raw.githubusercontent.com/u0953009/Binary-Classifier/master/images/150/accuracy.png" width="352"        height="238">  <img src="https://raw.githubusercontent.com/u0953009/Binary-Classifier/master/images/150/loss.png" width="352"        height="238">
+	 Accuracy range is from 0.75 to 0.79 over 30 ephocs.
+	 108 out of 143 tests are correct.

       - Model 2
         Train: 700 (photo),  Valid: 500 (photo), input shape: (350,350,3)